Facebook

 2. Link the cached player's account to the Facebook account with LinkWithFacebookAsync.

-async Task LinkWithFacebookAsync(string accessToken)
+async Task LinkWithFacebookAsync(string token)

 {